Dr. Russell Oakes: You're holding back hope.

 The order from the President is swift: a full nuclear strike against the Soviet Union, while at the same time, an Air Force officer receives word that a massive Soviet nuclear strike has been launched against the United states, with "32 targets in track, with 10 impacting points," and another airman receives word that over 300 Soviet ICBMs are inbound.
 In the film, it is deliberately unclear over who fires first.

-Emergency Broadcast: The Emergency Broadcast System cuts into programming numerous times during the few hours before the strike, but nobody pays attention.
-Moreover, at no time is an Emergency Action Notification broadcast.
+- Emergency Broadcast: The Emergency Broadcast System cuts into programming numerous times during the few hours before the strike, but nobody pays attention.
+Moreover, at no time is an Emergency Action Notification shown to be broadcast; the key EBS interruption is actually shown to lead directly into a news broadcast reporting on the nuclear airbursts which in real life would not have occurred.
 As the sirens are blaring in Kansas City and panic is gripping the residents, a FEMA agent is calmly suggesting on the radio that travellers in the metropolitan area take a moment to locate a nearby shelter, "although there is no direct threat to the Kansas City area".
 This was quite deliberate on the part of the writer and director, who visited a FEMA office as part of their research only to discover that the agency was more interested in publishing obscure pamphlets than in actually preparing for nuclear war.